-One of those recurring topics in photo enthusiast conversations is the grand decision of what gear to bring while traveling.
-Obviously you can't bring all your great, for you simply have too much.
+Obviously you can't bring all your gear, for you simply have too much.
 And you probably want to bring your newest gear, to "try it out" in the field.
 You may even want to ~invest~ in new gear, since none of the gear you own is adequate for this new demand.
 This decision requires immense ponderance and careful deliberation – a wrong decision could tear right through all your years of experience and training, rendering your photos prosaic monuments to what could-have-been if only you had brought the right gear.

 I know these thinks, because I have done these thinks.